YinJC/uk-tex-faq/FAQ-actinarg.md

----
-layout: page
-title: Active characters in command arguments
+# Active characters in command arguments
----

 Occasionally, it's nice to make one or two characters active in the argument of a command, to make it easier for authors to code the